istio/istio.io/content/en/news/releases/1.8.x/announcing-1.8/upgrade-notes/index.md

 ## Istio CoreDNS Plugin Deprecation

-In order to provide DNS resolution for `ServiceEntries`, Istio has provided an optional addon as part of the install to deploy the third party [istio coredns plugin](https://github.com/istio-ecosystem/istio-coredns-plugin).
+In order to provide DNS resolution for `ServiceEntries`, Istio has provided an optional addon as part of the install to deploy the third party [Istio CoreDNS plugin](https://github.com/istio-ecosystem/istio-coredns-plugin).
 In this release, the Istio sidecar can now provide this functionality natively.
 This can be enabled with the `meshConfig.defaultConfig.proxyMetadata.ISTIO_META_DNS_CAPTURE="true"`.

 As a result, the `istio-coredns-plugin` is now deprecated and will be removed in a future release.